 - Clean installation of all components and power within the panel

-- Monitoring of single circuits with a soon-available 8-CT expansion module
+- Monitoring of single circuits with the Vue Expansion Module

 - Future integration with wireless AMI data from certain utilities